tpkarras/KEF/README.md

 ## Documentation

-All documentation on how to use KEF and how to implement KEF in your project is available in the wiki.
+All documentation on how to use KEF and how to implement KEF in your project is available on the [wiki](https://github.com/tpkarras/KEF/wiki).